 What is a conservation easement?

 A conservation easement is a permanent legal agreement between a property owner and a land trust (or a government agency) to specify how the land can and cannot be used by current and future owners of the land.
 The terms of the conservation easement are based upon standard terms that are then tailored to the particular property and the owner’s wishes.
+You can learn more about conservation easements here.

 Easements last forever.
 The conservation easement is recorded in the Office of Recorder of Deeds and is attached to the property’s deed so that all future owners will be aware of the conditions when they receive a title report.